Zellic/solidity-parser/docs/source/getstarted/twoASTs.rst

 All nodes have a ``parent`` attribute, right?
-So let's say we have a function, modifier, event (etc.) definition, and we want to get the contract it was declared in, we just take the parent and use it like it's a Contract.
+So let's say we have a function, modifier, event (etc.) definition, and we want to get the contract it was declared in.
+We just take the parent and use it like it's a contract.

 Hold on!
 There's a couple of assumptions there.
 Consider the following Solidity valid code: